fmalmeida/MpGAP/docs/examples.rst

 Long reads only with pacbio reads
 =================================

-Take note that in this example, we also polish the resulting assembly with gcpp polisher.
-GCpp is the machine-code successor of the venerable GenomicConsensus suite which has reached EOL, with the exception of not supporting Quiver/RSII anymore.
+In this example, we also polish the resulting assembly with gcpp polisher.
+Gcpp is the machine-code successor of the venerable GenomicConsensus suite which has reached EOL, with the exception of not supporting Quiver/RSII anymore.

+This will perform a long reads only assembly using pacbio data with Canu, Raven, wtdbg2, shasta and Flye assemblers (skipping unicycler).
+When executing wtdbg2 with pacbio reads it is required to tell with reads are RSII, Sequel, or CCS (check ``--wtdbg2_technology`` parameter.
+Also, this specific command will also execute a polishing step with gcpp (see ``--pacbio_bams``).

 .. code-block:: bash